- anomaly report

-A pre-analytics process that audits the seven data files to ensure data validity with the client.
+A pre-analytics process that audits the four data files to ensure data validity with the client.

 - data ingestion

-A pre-analytics process that pushes the seven .csv files into the Cassandra database.
+A pre-analytics process that pushes the four data files into the Cassandra database.
 This allows the entire training process to be performed from the database.

 - data sparsity